 Monetary donations can be made online to the Student Pantry Fund.
 Monetary donations will be utilized to provide the Pantry with supplies and non-perishable foods in addition to what is already available in the Pantry from tangible donations.

 When donating, be sure to designate the Student Pantry.

-The Pantry is in continuous need of items donated; of which include items listed below, but not limited to:
+The Pantry is in continuous need of donated items, including, but not limited to:

 - Peanut butter

 - Macaroni products

 - Cooking Oils